nicolaor/SemanticKernelPoc/README.md

 ---

+🎉 **Ready to start!**

+1. Run `./setup-dev.sh` (or `.ps1` on Windows)
+2. Run `./start-all.sh` to launch all services
-🎉 **You're all set!** Visit https://localhost:31337 to start chatting with your AI assistant.
+3. Visit https://localhost:31337 to start chatting with your AI assistant!

+The AI will automatically call the appropriate Microsoft 365 APIs based on your natural language requests and display the results as interactive cards.